mat3rial/silver-guide-argent/en/_posts/2020-05-27-5-2-1-donation-of-artwork-by-the-artist.md

 **Note**

 If the amount of the advantage is more than 80% of the fair market value of the gift, an official donation receipt cannot be issued.
-For more information, go to [Split receipting (CRA website)](https://www.canada.ca/en/revenue-agency/services/charities-giving/charities/operating-a-registered-charity/issuing-receipts/split-receipting.html){: .external}.
+For more information, see [Split receipting (CRA website)](https://www.canada.ca/en/revenue-agency/services/charities-giving/charities/operating-a-registered-charity/issuing-receipts/split-receipting.html){: .external}.

 {% include next_step_button.html nextText="next" link="5_2_2-donation-purchased-work/" %}